Last updated: 24 August

 Unless you have a clause in your contract that says you can be laid off with pay, your employer is usually contractually obliged to continue to pay you for your contracted hours when the workplace is closed.
 However, in some situations, for example where they are not bringing in any income, they may say that that they are unable to do this and your job may be put at risk.

-In order to protect jobs and wages during this unprecedented national emergency, the Government has introduced a Job Retention Scheme, which means that your employer can keep you on the payroll and claim back 80% of your wages, up to a maximum of £2,500 per month.
+In order to protect jobs and wages during this unprecedented national emergency, the Government introduced a Job Retention Scheme, which means that your employer can keep you on the payroll and claim back 80% of your wages, up to a maximum of £2,500 per month.
 This would mean that you become a ‘furloughed worker’.

 If you have any queries about your employers plans to make you a furloughed worker, or how they are calculating your wages, please contact your Union rep or local official.

 This is with the exception of parents who return from Statutory Maternity, Paternity, Adoption, Shared Parental and Parental Bereavement leave, if you are returning to work from one of these types of leave after 10 June, you will still be eligible to be placed on furlough as long as your employer has previously accessed the scheme.
-Further details on this are expected to be available from 12 June.

 What is the flexible furlough scheme?